Ace (tennis): Seasons with 500+ aces

+Most aces in WTA 1000s in a season

+Elena Rybakina has served the most aces in WTA 1000 events in a season with 235 in 2023, the most since 2009.
+Followed by Karolína Plíšková with 234 and Serena Williams with 233.

 Half-ace

 In 1999, the Swedish artist and writer Kjell Höglund proposed a term for when an opponent manages to hit the ball without it actually entering into play.
 He suggested it should be called a "half-ace".